 Southern California Trip.
 In April the eighth graders at Miramonte take a week-long, curriculum-based trip to Southern California.
 The trip begins with a stop at the Medieval Times Dinner & Tournament in Buena Park, California.
 The experience gives the students an up-close glimpse of some of the things they learned in seventh grade history class.
 The next day the students begin their three-day science camp adventures on Catalina Island.
 The class participates in the CIMI science camp at Cherry Cove.
 The hands-on activities include environmental education training, day and night snorkeling, hiking, and ocean kayaking.
 The trip concludes with a visit to the Museum of Tolerance in Los Angeles.
 The eighth graders participate in a program called Tools for Tolerance for Teens.

 What makes teaching at Miramonte an enjoyable experience?
-I enjoy teaching in a small school atmosphere where it is possible to get to know all the students on campus.
-I love working with the wonderful colleagues I have at Miramonte.
-I appreciate working at such a well-maintained facility. . . and most of all, I enjoy the students.
+The small school atmosphere where it is possible to get to know all the students on campus, the wonderful colleagues at Miramonte, the well-maintained facility. . . and most of all, the students.